On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Acknowledgements

 \section{Acknowledgements}

-The author sincerely thanks Hans Ringstr{\"o}m for his many comments and suggestions, and Bernhard Brehm for his lecture series on the dynamical systems approach.
+The author sincerely thanks Hans Ringstr{\"o}m for his many comments and suggestions, the anonymous reviewer for their careful reading of the manuscript, and Bernhard Brehm for his lecture series on the dynamical systems approach.
 This research was funded by the Swedish research council, dnr.
 2017-03863.